westlake-repl/Cryo-IEF/README.md

 Create a pipeline project folder and parameter files:

-    (base) $ conda activate cryowizard
+    (base) $ conda activate cryo_ief
-    (cryowizard) $ cd path/to/your/project
+    (cryo_ief) $ cd path/to/your/project
-    (cryowizard) $ python path/to/cryowizard/code/CreateParameterFiles.py
+    (cryo_ief) $ python path/to/Cryo-IEF/code/CreateParameterFiles.py

-After executing these commands, a `parameter` folder will be created, and parameter files will be copied to this folder from `path/to/cryowizard/code/parameters`.
+After executing these commands, a `parameter` folder will be created, and parameter files will be copied to this folder from `path/to/Cryo-IEF/code/parameters`.

 To create import job folders, consider the following example: if your raw data for a single target protein is separated, you may need to create two import movie jobs, one import micrograph job, and one import particle stack job to import all this raw data:

     ...
-    (cryowizard) $ python path/to/cryowizard/code/CreateParameterFiles.py movie
+    (cryo_ief) $ python path/to/Cryo-IEF/code/CreateParameterFiles.py movie
-    (cryowizard) $ python path/to/cryowizard/code/CreateParameterFiles.py movie
+    (cryo_ief) $ python path/to/Cryo-IEF/code/CreateParameterFiles.py movie
-    (cryowizard) $ python path/to/cryowizard/code/CreateParameterFiles.py micrograph
+    (cryo_ief) $ python path/to/Cryo-IEF/code/CreateParameterFiles.py micrograph
-    (cryowizard) $ python path/to/cryowizard/code/CreateParameterFiles.py particle
+    (cryo_ief) $ python path/to/Cryo-IEF/code/CreateParameterFiles.py particle

 After executing these commands, four folders will be created in the `parameter` folder: `import_parameters_0`, `import_parameters_1`, `import_parameters_2`, `import_parameters_3`, corresponding to the movie, movie, micrograph, and particle jobs.
 Each `import_parameters_` folder will contain intact import parameters identical to those of CryoSPARC import jobs.